top of page

 A friend helped me apply for disability, by typing all the information, using the application online.
 I gathered my doctor's notes, and she dropped them off at the disability office.
 Another friend, an attorney who helps people file disability in a different state told me not to minimize my symptoms with my doctors because their notes consist of what you say.
 And that's what disability doctors will read when they review your medical records.
 I called my state representative and asked for help from someone in their office who helps people gain disability.
 I got accepted the 1st time.

 I woke in 2021 with the right side of my face paralyzed and I was having trouble balancing.
 I went to the emergency room, but the hospital doctor did not believe I could get Ramsay-Hunt twice because it's so rare.
 They wouldn't give me the antiviral and the steroid but admitted me to rule out a stroke.
 After my insistence that they called an infectious disease specialist.
 I was placed on IV acyclovir and steroids for the two days I was hospitalized.
 The hospital doctors would not continue the medication despite that I broke out in shingles on my face, neck, and back in the hospital.
 My facial paralysis on the right side and the balance problems mostly subsided.
 A few days later, I developed more balance problems and had to use a walker.
 My vision and nystagmus got worse.
 I had to go to vestibular physical therapy again.
-In this episode, I didn't get the medication long enough for a positive outcome.
-I can walk independently but I was left with more severe balance problems.
-My eyes do not blink together, and my left eye still doesn't blink nearly as often as the right.
-Both eye corneas are damaged from being so dry for so long.
-The eye-brain connection was damaged.
-My eye's images are diagonal rather than side by side so that the images don't come together.
-My neuro-ophthalmologist recommends prism eyeglasses that I will have to wear all the time to help my vision.
-I am currently in vision therapy which is helping not just my vision but it is helping with my balance.
+In this episode, I didn't receive the medication for a long enough duration to achieve a positive outcome.
+Although I can walk independently, I am experiencing more severe balance problems.
+My eyes do not blink in unison; my left eye blinks far less frequently than my right.
+Additionally, both of my eye corneas are damaged from prolonged dryness.
+The connection between my eyes and brain is impaired.
+As a result, the images I see are diagonal rather than side by side, preventing them from merging properly.
+My neuro-ophthalmologist has advised me to wear prism glasses continually to improve my vision.
+I underwent vision therapy that improved my vision and balance.
 I wish I had done it sooner.
 Research your area for vision therapy if your vision or balance was affected by Ramsay-Hunt Syndrome.

-My brain was affected by shingles on my neck called cerebella ataxia.
-Shingles damage part of the cerebellum that affects balance and cognition.
+Shingles on my neck affected my brain, resulting in cerebellar ataxia.
+Shingles damage part of the cerebellum, which affects balance and cognition.
 I went to cognitive therapy.

 My third episode started with 2 shingles in my left ear.
 Soon after, the left side of my face became more paralyzed and I have a more difficult time talking and I talk out of only the right side of my mouth.